 The concept of a female emperor is not a novel idea in Japan.
 Indeed, eight women have sat on the throne, and the imperial family claims the Shinto sun goddess Amaterasu as their progenitor.

 For centuries, heirs from both imperial patrilineal and matrilineal bloodlines received equal importance.
-But rising patriarchal values exemplified by danson johi (男尊女卑; respect for men, disdain for women) eventually doomed that tradition.
+But rising patriarchal values exemplified by danson johi (男尊女卑; male chauvinism) eventually doomed that tradition.
 During the Meiji period, lawmakers argued over whether to include the matrilineal bloodlines and female heirs in the Imperial Household Law.
 Alas, pro-patriarchy lawmakers headed by statesman Inoue Kowashi won out, and the 1889 establishment of the Imperial Household Law designated only male heirs from the male line could sit on the throne.

 Revisions to that law in 1947 went even further.
 Lawmakers cut out collateral bloodlines in favor of male heirs from the direct imperial line.
 However, as decades passed without a male heir, the fears of those pro-female lawmakers in 1889 came to fruition.
 The public also began warming up to allowing women to ascend the throne.